y0uk1/y0uk1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Engineer and Business Intelligence Engineer at [DENSO]( https://www.denso.com/global/en/).
+I am a Data Engineer and Business Intelligence Engineer at [DENSO CORPORATION]( https://www.denso.com/global/en/).
 I create a visualization system with Tableau and Snowflake to monitor project-management metrics.
 As well as creating visualization systems, I also have experience administrating systems with AWS technologies.
-Before starting at DENSO, I earned my MEng in Electrical Engineering at Kyoto University in 2019 as part of the [Visualization Laboratory](http://www.viz.media.kyoto-u.ac.jp/html/en/index.html) under Prof. Koji Koyamada and my BEng in Electrical and Electronic Engineering at Kyoto University in 2017.
+Before starting at DENSO CORPORATION, I earned my M.Eng. in Electrical Engineering at Kyoto University in 2019 as part of the [Visualization Laboratory](http://www.viz.media.kyoto-u.ac.jp/html/en/index.html) under Prof. Koji Koyamada and my B.Eng. in Electrical and Electronic Engineering at Kyoto University in 2017.
 I am interested in people's behavior while looking at visualization and building better visualizations from empirical studies.
 Please feel free to reach me at *ueno.yuki.78x@kyoto-u.jp*.

 Please refer to my [CV](../files/Yuki_Ueno_CV.pdf) for the latest information.